RAK7391 WisGate Connect Datasheet

 - 1x PCIe lane is available on slot #3.

-MiniPCIe slot #1 has UART wired to the main UART in the CM4.
-If using a LoRaWAN Concentrator with GPS support over UART, place it in that slot and disable login shell and enable serial port using raspi-config
+MiniPCIe slot #1 has its UART connected to the main UART on the CM4.
+To use a LoRaWAN Concentrator with GPS support over UART, install it in this slot.
+Then, disable the login shell and enable the serial port using raspi-config

 or /dev/ttyS0